Robot Collapse: Supply Chain Backdoor Attacks Against VLM-based Robotic Manipulation: Methodology: TrojanRobot

-The target label $y_t$ paired with $x_p$ forms the poisoned dataset $\mathcal{D}_m$, which is crucial for training $\Omega$ to induce a \textit{perturbative relationship} towards $\Theta$ under trigger-containing environment.

-\circleone{2} \textbf{Backdoor injection training.} After obtaining $\mathcal{D}_c$ and $\mathcal{D}_m$, we construct the backdoor training set $\mathcal{D}_p = \mathcal{D}_c \cup \mathcal{D}_m$ to perform backdoor injection training on the EVLM $\Omega$.
+\textbf{(ii) Backdoor injection training.} After obtaining $\mathcal{D}_c$ and $\mathcal{D}_m$, we construct the backdoor training set $\mathcal{D}_p = \mathcal{D}_c \cup \mathcal{D}_m$ to perform backdoor injection training on the EVLM $\Omega$.
 Since the large parameter space of VLMs makes training from scratch time-consuming, we utilize a pre-trained VLM as the backbone and perform fine-tuning training with $\mathcal{D}_p$ to embed the backdoor.
 Specifically, the loss function optimized during backdoor training is expressed as:

 where $L_c$ and $L_t$ represent the token lengths of the response label $y_c$ and $y_t$, respectively, $\theta$ is the EVLM's parameter, $\hat{\quad}$ denotes the tokens of the corresponding text data, and $\hat{y}^{<d}$ represents the tokens prior to position $d$ in the token sequence.
 In line with the typical VLM fine-tuning pipelines~\cite{liu2024visual,liu2024improved,zhang2023llavar}, we only update the parameters of the language model, freezing the parameters of the vision encoder.
-Our proposed vanilla RBA scheme is detailed in~\cref{alg:vanilla_RBA}, while the EVLM training scheme is outlined in~\cref{alg:train_EVLM}.
+The algorithms of the vanilla and EVLM training schemes are both included in the supplementary material.